List of irredentist claims or disputes: Yemen

 Greater Yemen is a theory giving Yemen claim to former territories that were held by various predecessor states that existed between the Himyarite period and 18th century.
 The areas claimed include parts of modern Saudi Arabia and Oman.

 Europe

+Andalusia

+LA was irredentist, advocating an expanded Andalusia comprising the current autonomous regions of Andalusia and Murcia, the Extremaduran province of Badajoz, the Sierra de Álcaraz in Castilla-La Mancha, the Portuguese Algarve and Gibraltar.
+LA was against the Capitulations of Granada and an alleged process of colonization of Andalusia by Spain.